horup/first-rs/thoughts.md

+Had strange issues with vscode.
+Used alot of memory after building.
+Seems to be related to extensions being installed.
+Removed all extensions and reinstalled rust analyzer, issue seems to be gone.

 William said that mouse input is too fast and needs to be slowed down. there should be a way to set this using a UI or atleast a json file or similar.